raspberrypilearning/encoded-art/en/step_6.md

 --- task ---

-**Create** a `for` loop which will individually check the list of coded values based on the first term in each entry, then pass the information into your shape functions to draw a shape for each letter and place it on your canvas.
+**Create** a `for` loop; this will individually check the list of coded values based on the first term in each entry, then pass the information into your shape functions to draw a shape for each letter and place it on your canvas.

 --- collapse ---
 ---
-title: Drawing a shape for each letter
+title: Draw a shape for each letter
 ---

 --- code ---